|Journal of Integer Sequences|

 Papers should be original, of high quality, and should not have been published in any other journal.
 (However, publication on web sites or e-print servers is explicitly allowed.)
 All submissions will be refereed.
 The standards are those of any serious mathematical journal.
 Papers should be worthy of being reviewed by Mathematical Reviews.
 Unlike a traditional journal, there are no page limits.
 Authors should feel free to include as much expository material as they like, provided it adds to the paper and makes it easier to understand.
 Feel free to submit accompanying documents and files, such as computer programs, Maple or Mathematica worksheets, tables, and so forth.
 All will be published and accompany your paper.

 By publishing a paper in the Journal, authors grant the Journal a perpetual, royalty-free license to publish this paper in any collection of Journal papers in any form.
 Authors retain the copyright of their submitted papers.
-Authors may, of course, submit their paper to the Arxiv or any other preprint archive.
+Authors may, of course, submit their paper to the Arxiv or any other preprint archive, at any time.

 Perhaps in the future, if they reform themselves, we'll join.
 The DOAJ is, in principle, a good idea.